UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team24-3D-Graph-Conv.md

 ## More

-Here's a link to our [Github](https://github.com/alexanderswerdlow/DGCNN_Material_Recognition) repository where our work can be found.
+Here's a link to our [Github](https://github.com/alexanderswerdlow/DGCNN_Material_Recognition) repository where our work can be found for those interested.

 Also, our video spotlight is below.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/W4qs6hQ8DD4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="750" height="420" src="https://www.youtube.com/embed/W4qs6hQ8DD4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Reference